PatrickWalsh90598/The-dynamics-of-spinning-disks-on-frictional-surfaces/README.md

 dTheta/dt, dPsi/dt and dPhi/dt (separated by commas).
 The
 'v0.001' indicates which of these initial angles was varied slightly and by how much (generally they were varied by 0.001).

+In the images saved under "Drag Coefficients" the naming convention is of the form (C_x, C_y, C_z) for example (0.1,0.1,0.1)